 - Does Not Contain Harmful Laurel/Laureth Sulfates, Found in Most Personal Care Product Shampoos, Gels, Conditioners and Body Washes

-- SUPPORT FOR SCALP CONDITIONS – The proprietary herbal infusion together with various traditional botanics assist the treatment of dry, flaking and itching scalps often caused by dandruff, psoriasis and seborrheic dermatitis.
+- Support for Scalp Conditions: The hair shampoo is a perfect scalp treatment as it has an herbal infusion together with various traditional botanics to assist the treatment of dry, flaking, and itching scalps often caused by dandruff, psoriasis, and seborrheic dermatitis.

 - Safe & Effective: This hair care product is free from silicone, PVP, parabens, and other nasty synthetic ingredients, making it a perfect hair shampoo.
 It’s free of the harsh detergents often found in mainstream and even so-called ‘natural’ shampoos.

 - Customer Satisfaction: Max Green Alchemy takes great pride in this product.
 If you have any questions or queries related to the shampoo, or need any other information, then please contact us and we will help if we can.